×

 • Getting distracted easily.

-When some of the above mentioned signs occur together with areas of aptitude, dyslexia may be suspected, requiring further investigation.
+When some of the above-mentioned signs occur together with areas of aptitude, dyslexia may be suspected, requiring further investigation.

 Dyslexia cannot be prevented, but it can be managed with alternative learning and reading techniques.
 If you notice any early symptoms of dyslexia, you should consult a medical professional.
-It is important to work with the school to create a personalised education plan for your child.
-Additionally, it is essential to prioritise your child’s emotional well-being.
+It is important to work with the school to create a personalized education plan for your child.
+Additionally, it is essential to prioritize your child’s emotional well-being.
 If your child struggles with anxiety or other dyslexia-related problems, consider seeking mental health treatment for them.

 Dyslexia is a reading issue that can’t be identified through blood testing or laboratory screenings.
 However, it can be identified through a thorough assessment and testing of typical indicators.
-When testing for dyslexia, it’s important to consider various factors such as decoding (the process of reading unexpected words via phonetically), verbal communication abilities, reading comprehension and fluency, grammar, lexical content, and word identification.
+When testing for dyslexia, it’s important to consider various factors such as decoding (the process of reading unexpected words via phonetics), verbal communication abilities, reading comprehension and fluency, grammar, lexical content, and word identification.

 Conclusion